willfaught/paige/README.md

 ## Features

-An optional menu can be configured for root pages and sections.
+An optional menu can be configured.
 The active menu item has a URL that is a prefix of the path of the current page.

 Example `config.yaml`: